Quartic Gauss sums over primes and metaplectic theta functions: Introduction

 \subsection{Acknowledgements}

 This paper grew out of discussions between the four authors at the ANTeater'22 Summer School that took place at UC Irvine in August 2022.
-We thank the organizer Alexandra Florea and the University of Irvine for their hospitality.
+We thank the organizer Alexandra Florea and the UC Irvine for their hospitality.
+We thank the referee for their meticulous comments on our manuscript, and also thank Maksym Radziwi{\l\l} for helpful comments.
+The second author thanks Adrian Diaconu and Jeffrey Hoffstein for helpful conversations regarding metaplectic theta functions.